ifagarasan/Kata/Coding/BankAccount/BankAccount/Readme.txt

 Account:
 	- Deposit
 	- Withdraw
-	- DrintStatement to the console
+	- PrintStatement to the console

 Format: